Controlling keywords and their positions in text generation: Introduction

-In this study we address a novel task of controlling keywords and the position of each keyword in text generation.
-We propose a task-independent method that uses special tokens to control text generation, inspired by previous work that controlled text attributes by using special tokens~\cite{iwama-kano-2019-multiple, lakew-etal-2019-controlling, martin-etal-2020-controllable}.
-Specifically, we specify where the keyword placed by providing the model with a special token which represent the target relative position of the keyword (e.g., 0-10\%, 10-20\%) and target text length (e.g., 20-24 words, 25-29 words).
-The reason for using relative positions rather than absolute positions is that it is more practical to specify relative positions such as early, middle, or latter of the text.
-The reason for also controlling the length of target text is that the text length is considered to be the important factors that users want to control when considering where to place keywords.
-During training, we provide the model with control tokens, including keywords randomly extracted from the target text, the positions of each keyword, and the length of the target text.
-The model is trained with cross-entropy loss as in conventional text generation, which enables the model to learn the correspondence between the input control tokens and the target text.
+In this paper, we tackle a novel task of controlling keywords and the position of each keyword in text generation.
+Inspired by previous work that controlled text attributes by using special tokens~\cite{iwama-kano-2019-multiple, lakew-etal-2019-controlling, martin-etal-2020-controllable}, we propose a task-independent method that uses special tokens to control text generation.
+Specifically, the position of the keyword is specified by providing the model with a special token that represents the target relative position of the keyword (0-10\%, 10-20\%, etc.) and length of target text (20-24 words, 25-29 words, etc.).
+We use relative positions (rather than absolute positions) because it is more practical to specify relative positions such as ``at the beginning,'' ``in the middle,'' or ``at the end'' of the target text.
+Moreover, length of the target text is controlled because text length is considered to be one of the important factors that users want to control when considering where to place keywords.
+During training of the model, the model is provided with control tokens, including keywords randomly extracted from the target text, the positions of each keyword, and the length of the target text.
+The model is trained with cross-entropy loss in the same manner as conventional text generation; as a result, the model can learn the correspondence between the input control tokens and the target text.

-We perform a comprehensive evaluation on summarization and story generation tasks.
-First, we show that our method can control keywords and their positions in both tasks (Section~\ref{sec:eval_position}).
-Second, we also demonstrate that our method can generate summary texts that are more similar to the gold summary than the baseline, indicating that the text closer to the user's intent can be generated (Section~\ref{sec:eval_summarization}).
-We show through case studies that a model specifying keyword position control can reflect the user fine-grained intention (Section~\ref{sec:eval_case}).
+The proposed ``task-independent text-generation-control method'' (``proposed method'' hereafter) was comprehensively evaluated by applying it to summarization and story-generation tasks.
+The results of the evaluation show that the proposed method can control keywords and their positions in both tasks (Section~\ref{sec:eval_position}).
+They also show that the proposed method can generate summary texts that are more similar to the gold summary than the baseline, indicating that text closer to the user's intent can be generated (Section~\ref{sec:eval_summarization}).
+Case studies show that a model specifying keyword position can reflect the user's fine-grained intention (Section~\ref{sec:eval_case}).